-- Residential and commercial properties The segment includes developing, owning, trading and renting of real - estates.
-Investments The segment is engaged in investing activities including shares and Sukuk. - The segment includes managing hotels, suites, and restaurants.
-Hotel and suites - Mall
+• Residential and commercial properties The segment includes developing, owning, trading and renting of real estates.

+■ Investments The segment is engaged in investing activities including shares and Sukuk.

+Hotel and suites Mall The segment includes managing hotels, suites, and restaurants.
 The segment includes management of shopping malls.

-- Distribution and publishing of news The segment includes printing, publishing and distribution of newspapers papers
+■ Distribution and publishing of news The segment includes printing, publishing and distribution of newspapers